ninest/NSR/src/content/articles/basic-military-training.md

 ## Hand Grenade
-Hand Granade lasts around a day (half a day if you're lucky).
+Hand grenade lasts around a day (half a day if you're lucky).

 ## Close Quarter Battle
 CQB is a 2-day, 1-night outfield.

-## Battle Innoculation Course
+## Battle Inoculation Course
 BIC is a short event that usually takes up less than half a day.

 ## Route March